"What Should I Look for in a Church and When Should I Leave One?"

 So what are the “essentials” that must be present?

 Theoretically, every church believes that the gospel ("good news") is based on grace that is a free and unmerited gift (Deuteronomy 7:6-8; John 4:10; 6:29; Romans 3:24; 4:3-12, 16; 5:15-17; 2 Corinthians 3:5; Ephesians 2:8-10; 2 Timothy 1:9).
 But when you gather a bunch of sinners who are all struggling toward hope in a painful world of thorns and thistles (Genesis 3:17-19), it’s tempting—even for Christians—to abandon God’s promise of saving grace and to depend on self-founded systems of trust rooted in extrabiblical demands that create a culture of self-righteousness, manipulation, and idol worship.
 It’s sadly easy to operate with one another based on anything but grace.
-And when the gospel isn’t operative for a church’s people, in relational terms, it’s because their "gospel" is rooted in conditional here-and-now sociocultural feel-goods disguised as spiritual purity and not in the unconditional power of God for salvation (Romans 1:16-17; 1 Corinthians 1:18, 24).
+And when the gospel isn’t operative for a church’s people, in relational terms, it’s because their "gospel" is rooted in conditional here-and-now sociocultural feel-goods disguised as spiritual purity and not in the unconditional power of God for salvation (Romans 1:16-17; 1 Corinthians 1:18, 24.
+For more clarity on the basic definition of the gospel, see our booklet called “What is the Gospel?”)

 This temptation toward conditional relationships that Messiacize each other is one of many such human-empowered perversions of God’s created order that show why it is essential to ensure that our faith in Christ is entirely and exclusively founded upon and sustained by the power of God’s actually-saving-grace.
 The gospel is empowered by grace when it is initiated by God’s lovingkindness (Deuteronomy 7:6-8, 12-13; Ephesians 1:3-14), rooted in the historical reality (1 Corinthians 15:1-8) of the transfer of Christ’s perfect righteousness—earned under the law and imputed to undeserving sinners (Genesis 3:15; Romans 1:16-17; 4:4-17; 5:15-17; 1 Corinthians 1:26-31; 2 Corinthians 5:17; Ephesians 2:8-10; Philippians 3:8-11)—and applied by the regenerating work of the Holy Spirit (Jeremiah 31:33; Ezekiel 36:26-27; 37:9, 14; John 1:12-13; 3:3, 5-8 (cf. Ecclesiastes 11:5); 6:63; Titus 3:5; 1 Peter 1:3, 23).